West Towne Mall: 2000s

 CBL Properties purchased West Towne Mall, West Towne Crossing as well as East Towne Mall from Richard E. Jacobs Group in late 2000 as part of a $1.2 billion deal that included 23 properties.
 The deal was completed February 1, 2001.
-West Towne Crossing is immediately west of West Towne Mall and includes a Best Buy, Kohl's, Office Max, Nordstrom Rack, Metcalfe's Market and Barnes & Noble.
-CBL refurbished both East Towne and West Towne unveiling the changes which included more skylights, family restrooms, improved interior decor, seating, flooring and other changes in November 2003.
+West Towne Crossing is immediately west of West Towne Mall and includes a Best Buy, Kohl's, OfficeMax, Nordstrom Rack, Metcalfe's Market and Barnes & Noble.
+CBL refurbished both East Towne and West Towne, unveiling the changes, which included more skylights, family restrooms, improved interior decor, seating, flooring and other changes in November 2003.
 The face lift to West Towne Mall cost $2.8 million and was the first significant change to the mall since the 1989 addition of a fourth anchor store.
-According to CBL, the new design used elements of the Wisconsin State Capitol specifically noting the high chandeliers and wooden table and benches.
+According to CBL, the new design used elements of the Wisconsin State Capitol, specifically noting the high chandeliers and wooden table and benches.

 In 2003, the former Boston Store locations were demolished at both East Towne and West Towne and Dick's Sporting Goods stores were constructed at a total cost of $5.5 million.
 Those stores opened at the end of October 2004.
 Boston Store remained in both malls in the former location originally occupied by Prange's.